 State governments set education standards.
-Depending on the state, education is compulsory over an age range starting between five and eight up until between ages sixteen and eighteen.
+Depending on the state, education is compulsory starting between five and eight up until between ages 16 and 18.
 Additionally, states typically mandate standardized tests for K-12 public school systems.

-Education varies between all 50 states in both educational attainment and quality of education.
-WalletHub compared these two dimensions using 20 different metrics that were given a score of 0 to 100, 100 being the "most educated.”
-These metrics include the share of adults over 25 years old with a high school diploma/some college/at least a Bachelor’s degree/etc., quality of school system, public high school graduation rate, enrolled students in top universities, public college graduation rate, and more.
-Each state's weighted average across all metrics was then determined in order to rank the states.
+Education varies between all 50 states in both Educational Attainment and Quality of Education.
+WalletHub compared these two dimensions using 20 different metrics that were given a score of 0 to 100, 100 being the "most educated."
+Metrics were split into two categories: Educational Attainment and Quality of Education.
+These metrics include the share of adults over 25 years old with a high school diploma/some college/at least a Bachelor’s degree/etc., quality of public school systems, public high school graduation rate, enrolled students in top universities, public college graduation rate, and more.
+Each state's weighted average across all metrics was then determined to rank the states.

-Massachusetts is the most educated state in the U.S. with a total score of 80.0.
-Massachusetts ranks first for both educational attainment and quality of education.
-Home to MIT, Harvard, and other top institutions, Massachusetts has the highest percentage of Bachelor's degree holders at 42.1% of adults and graduate or professional degree holders at about 32.4%.
+Massachusetts is the most educated state in the U.S., with a total score of 8.1.54.
+Massachusetts ranks first for Educational Attainment and third for Quality of Education.
+Home to MIT, Harvard, and other top institutions, Massachusetts has the highest percentage of Bachelor's degree holders at 43.7% of adults and graduate or professional degree holders at about 32.4%.
 Massachusetts also has the highest average university quality.
-Massachusetts residents' high levels of education allow them to perform in high-paying jobs, resulting in the state having one of the highest median household incomes in the country.
+Massachusetts residents' high education levels allow them to perform in high-paying jobs, resulting in having one of the highest median household incomes in the country.

 Maryland is the second-most educated state in the country.
-Maryland ranks third for educational attainment, with 39.6% of residents having at least a Bachelor's degree and 17.6% having a graduate or professional degree, the second-highest percentage in the country.
-Maryland also ranks second for the quality of education.
-Thanks to the high education levels in the state, Maryland residents are able to attain the high-paying jobs available in Washington D.C.
+Maryland ranks third for Educational Attainment, with 40.2%% of residents having at least a Bachelor's degree and 17.6% have a graduate or professional degree, the second-highest percentage in the country.
+Maryland also ranks first for the Quality of Education.
+Thanks to the state's high education levels, Maryland residents can attain the high-paying jobs available in Washington D.C.

-Connecticut is the fifth-most educated state.
-Connecticut ranks fourth for educational attainment and ninth for quality of education rank.
-Connecticut ranks fourth for the highest percentage of Bachelor's degree holders at 38.9% and third for the highest percentage of graduate or professional degree holders at 17.0%.
+Connecticut is the third-most U.S. educated state with a score of 72.50.
+Connecticut ranks fourth for Educational Attainment and fifth for Quality of Education rank.
+Connecticut ranks fifth for the highest percentage of Bachelor's degree holders at 38.9% and third for the highest percentage of graduate or professional degree holders at 17.0%.
 Some of the most popular industries in Connecticut are digital media, bioscience, financial services, and insurance.

-The sixth-most educated state in the U.S. is Virginia, which ranks seventh for educational attainment and sixth for quality of education.
+The sixth-most educated state in the U.S. is Virginia, which ranks seventh for Educational Attainment and eighth for quality of education.
 Virginia has the fourth-highest percentage of graduate or professional degree holders in the country at 16.1%.
 Some of the best universities in Virginia are the University of Virginia, James Madison University, the College of William & Mary, and Virginia Tech.

-New Jersey is the ninth-most educated state in the U.S. New Jersey ranks tenth for educational attainment and fifth for quality of education.
-New Jersey is tied with Connecticut for the fourth-highest percentage of adults with a Bachelor's degree at 38.9%.
+New Jersey is the seventh-most educated state in the U.S. New Jersey ranks tenth for Educational Attainment and fourth for Quality of Education.
+New Jersey has the fourth-highest percentage of adults with a Bachelor's degree at 38.9%.
 Some of New Jersey's largest industries include information and technology (home to over 5,000 information and technology companies), pharmaceutical, and biotech.
 New Jersey is home to great universities, such as Princeton University, Rutgers University, and The College of New Jersey.

-Finishing the top ten most-educated states is Minnesota.
-Minnesota ranks eighth or educational attainment with the fourth-highest percentage of high school diploma holders at 93.0% and fourth for the highest percentage of associate’s degree holders or college-experienced adults at 32.6%.
+Minnesota ranks ninth on the most educated list.
+Minnesota ranks eighth or Educational Attainment with the second-highest percentage of high school diploma holders at 93.0%.
 Minnesota is home to Fortune 500 companies such as 3M, General Mills, Target, and United Health Group, as well as The Mayo Clinic, one of the state's largest employers.